Jesse-V/OnioNS-server/README.md

 ### Setup

 It is expected that you are maintaining an active Tor relay or exit.
 This software *will not* work if you are running a relay or bridge.
-If you are maintaining a relay, there are some necessary setup procedures to ensure proper inter-process communication between onion-server and the Tor binary.
+If you are maintaining a relay, there are some necessary setup procedures to ensure proper inter-process communication (IPC) between onion-server and the Tor binary.

+1. Allow onions-server to authenticate to Tor's control port:

+> * pw="$(dd if=/dev/urandom bs=32 count=1 | base64)"
+> * mkdir ~/.OnioNS; echo $pw > ~/.OnioNS/control.auth_pw
+> * echo HashedControlPassword `tor --hash-password $pw`

-1. First, enable communication to your server by adding the following to your Tor's configuration file (torrc), typically found at /etc/tor/torrc:
+2. Copy the output of the last command to your clipboard.
+Then set the following options in Tor's configuration, typically found at /etc/tor/torrc:

-> * HiddenServiceDir OnioNS_Mirror
+> * HiddenServiceDir OnioNS_mirror
 > * HiddenServicePort 10053 127.9.0.53:10053
-> * ControlPort 9151
+> * ControlPort 9051

-> * CookieAuthentication 1
+Also paste the contents of your clipboard so that the HashedControlPassword option is included in the torrc file.

-2. Reload or restart Tor via **sudo systemctl reload tor** or equivalent command.
+3. Reload or restart Tor via **sudo systemctl reload tor** or equivalent command.

-3. Grant onions-server access to the Tor authentication cookie and HS hostname via these commands:

-> * **sudo cp -u /var/run/tor/control.authcookie ~/.OnioNS/control.authcookie**
+4. Give onion-server the address of the onion service that you set up in step 2.

-> * **sudo cp -u /var/lib/tor/OnioNS_Mirror/hostname ~/.OnioNS/hostname**
+> * **sudo cp -u /var/lib/tor/OnioNS_mirror/hostname ~/.OnioNS/hostname**
-> * **w=$(sudo echo `whoami`) && sudo chown $w:$w ~/.OnioNS/control.authcookie ~/.OnioNS/hostname**
+> * **w=$(sudo echo $(whoami)) && sudo chown $w:$w ~/.OnioNS/hostname**

-You may have to run these commands again whenever you restart Tor.

-4. Launch the onions-server executable.
+5. Launch the onions-server executable.
 It can run under a normal user as root is not necessary.
 No additional incoming firewall rules are needed; if Tor can work correctly, then you're set.

-> **onions-server --output server_info.log**
+> **onions-server --output server_info.log &**

 The --output flag is optional.
-Your server should now be online.
 No user interaction should be necessary, but you can keep an eye on the log in case anything goes wrong.
 A manpage is available for your convenience.
 You can also type **onions-server --help** for a list of flags and usage examples.
-Contact me on IRC or by email (see below) if you need further assistance.
+Contact me (see below) if you need further assistance.

 ### How to Contribute